Back

 \(435 \times 7 = 3045\)

 Since 3045 is greater than 2500, 7 is too big.
-We need to guess a smaller number.
+You need to guess a smaller number.

 Guess #2: 6